Priyabug/Building-the-Internet-Emulator-BGP-/README.md

 # 🚀 Building the Internet Emulator

 ## 📌 Description
-Border Gateway Protocol (**BGP**) is the standard exterior gateway protocol designed to exchange routing and reachability information among **autonomous systems (AS)** on the Internet.
+**Border Gateway Protocol (BGP)** is the standard exterior gateway protocol designed to exchange routing and reachability information among **autonomous systems (AS)** on the Internet.
 It is the *glue* of the Internet and a fundamental part of its infrastructure.
-However, it is also a prime target for attacks—if compromised, attackers can disrupt Internet connectivity.
+However, it is also a prime target for attacks — if compromised, attackers can disrupt Internet connectivity.

-Internet exchanges, autonomous systems, BGP routers, DNS infrastructure, and a range of services are among the fundamental components of the Internet that are provided by the project (as Python classes).
-These components can be used as building pieces by users to construct own programmable emulation.
-A collection of Docker container directories and files is the program's output.
-These containers create a miniature Internet when they are constructed and launched.
-Blockchain, botnets, and many other helpful aspects of the Internet are among the new building blocks that are being added.
+## Project Components

+The project provides fundamental Internet components implemented as Python classes, including:

+- Internet exchanges
+- Autonomous systems (AS)
+- BGP routers
+- DNS infrastructure
+- A range of other services

+These components serve as modular building blocks that users can assemble to construct their own programmable Internet emulations.

 ---